-Professor of Pathology; Director of Pathology Tissue Services; Director of Translational Pathology
+Professor of Pathology and of Medicine (Medical Oncology); Director of Pathology Tissue Services; Director of Translational Pathology

 Dr. David Rimm, is a Professor in the Department of Pathology at the Yale University School of Medicine.
 He completed an MD-PhD at Johns Hopkins University Medical School followed by a Pathology Residency at Yale and a Cytopathology Fellowship at the Medical College of Virginia.
 He is board certified in Anatomic Pathology and Cytopathology.
 At Yale since 1994, Dr. Rimm is the Director of Yale Pathology Tissue Services and the Yale Tissue Microarray Facility.
 He is a member of the Executive...